Moazzamx007/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
 **Overview**

 Welcome to our Movie Recommendation System!
-This project leverages data from the TMDB 5000 Movie Dataset, which contains information about 10,000 movies collected from The Movie Database (TMDb).
+This project leverages data from the TMDB Movie Dataset, which contains information on a huge number of movies collected from The Movie Database (TMDb).
 The dataset includes various properties associated with movies, such as title, cast, director, runtime, budget, revenue, release year, and more.

 **Dataset Description**

-*Source:* TMDB 5000 Movie Dataset on Kaggle
+*Source:* TMDB Movie Dataset on Kaggle

 *Link:* https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data